 Are Gen Z and Millennials Destined To Live With Roommates Forever?

-National rents reached a new high in February 2022, at 17.1% year-over-year.
+National rents reached a new high in the first half of 2022 with a national average of $2,495 a month — a 13.4% increase compared to the same period in 2021.
 While there is an anticipated cooling period to come from the recent accelerated pace in housing costs, the budget for many renters is currently stretched beyond its affordability limit.

 Being on a tight budget often means buckling down on overhead expenses, including those surrounding cost of living.
 Many individuals, including millennials and Gen Zers, are living with roommates to save on rent and utility bills.
 Living with roommates is often depicted in a less than favorable light — usually a false snap judgment such as being in dire financial straits or lacking the initiative to take the next step forward in living alone — but there are many benefits that come with having roommates.